pchalamet/NPolyBool/README.md

 This is a port of [polybooljs](https://github.com/voidqk/polybooljs) for .net standard 2.0 (written in C#).
 Some code reused from [polybool.net](https://github.com/idormenco/PolyBool.Net).
 That was easier to port again instead of debugging PolyBool.Net.

 Expose same interface as polybooljs.
 All operations have been validated with side by side runs of polybooljs.
-WARNING: tests are not provided, just trust me ;-)
+WARNING: not all tests are provided, just trust me ;-)

 # How to
 * Build: make build
-* Test (on Widows x64 only sorry): make test
+* Test (on Windows x64 only sorry): make test

 You can also use the sln directly with your favorite editor.